f-corvaro/42.common_core/02-push_swap/README.md

 •In every other case, it must display "KO" followed by a ’\n’ on the standard output.

-•In case of error, you must display "Error" followed by a ’\n’ on the standard er- ror.
+•In case of error, you must display "Error" followed by a ’\n’ on the standard error.
 Errors include for example: some arguments are not integers, some arguments are bigger than an integer, there are duplicates, an instruction doesn’t exist and/or is incorrectly formatted.

 ```shell